 The cost of exams can increase at the discretion of the awarding body (ICB).
 We will pay for all exam fees up to the agreed value at the time of purchase, but any increase in exam fees will need to be paid for by the student.

 Multi Award-Winning ICB Training

 You can maximise your chances of success by choosing to study an ICB course with Training Link.
 And that’s reflected by the number of awards we’ve won that recognise our exceptional standards of educational excellence and tutor support.

-We have been named ICB Training Provider of the Year seven years in a row, ICB Tutor of the Year three times, and ICB Student of the Year three times.
+We have been named ICB Training Provider of the Year eight years in a row, ICB Tutor of the Year three times, and ICB Student of the Year three times.